bclehmann/ascii-table/README.md

 # Creating your own row class

-Here is the code for `StringRow`, note it is just a resource handle for `StringRowBase`.
-This is necessary because `std::vector` cannot hold abstract types, only pointers to them.
+Here is the code for `StringRow`, note it is just a resource handle for `StringRowBase` which sets `handle` to be a `std::shared_ptr` to a `StringRowBase`. `handle` is a protected field that the base class `Row` uses internally.
+This is necessary because `std::vector` cannot hold abstract types, only pointers to them. `StringRowBase` also adds a constructor for initializing the `items` field of `StringRowBase`, but this a convenience not a necessity.

 ```cpp
 class StringRow : public Row {